slatedocs/slate/source/includes/reference/_recipients.md

 }
 ```

 It is possible that any new fields retuened may _also_ have `refreshRequirementsOnChange` field set to true.
-Thereofe you must keep iterating on the partially created details object until `POST account-requirements` returns you no new fields that it previously didn't include in the response, you can do this by checking the size of the array returned.
+Therefore you must keep iterating on the partially created details object until `POST account-requirements` returns you no new fields that it previously didn't include in the response, you can do this by checking the size of the array returned.

 4.Once you have built your full reciepient details object you can use it to create a reciepient.